tylerdave/pr-ok-action/README.md

-# pr-ok-action
+# RepoK

-Custom GitHub Action to verify that a PR meets requirements
+CLI + GitHub Aciton to ensure your repo is OK (commits, PRs, etc. conform to your requrements.)